-At Memorial Sloan-Kettering, a team of more than 80 physicians and nurses provides care to women diagnosed with breast cancer.
-To detect this disease at its earliest, most curable stages, we also offer diagnostic services through our Breast Screening Program and at the Breast Examination Center of Harlem.
+At Memorial Sloan Kettering, a team of more than 80 physicians and nurses provides care to women diagnosed with breast cancer.
+To detect this disease at its earliest, most curable stages, we also offer diagnostic services at the Evelyn H. Lauder Breast Center and the Breast Examination Center of Harlem.

 We recently asked our Facebook fans to submit questions about breast imaging – including mammography, breast MRI, and breast ultrasound – for diagnostic radiologist Carol H. Lee.
 Dr. Lee answers these questions below.